dymaczew/microservices-workshop/Deploying microservice for database integration.md

 # Deploying microservice for database integration

-In the first excerices you will deploy microservice written in Java with [Spring Cloud framework](http://projects.spring.io/spring-cloud/)
+In the first exerices you will deploy microservice written in Java with [Spring Cloud framework](http://projects.spring.io/spring-cloud/)
 The microservice exposes data from the database over HTTP (translates HTTP GET request into proper SQL query and returns data)

 MySQL database was already provisioned for you and it is available under 169.46.17.190
-Inside the database, there is a sample inventory db that contains tables with informations about 'items'.
+Inside the database, there is a sample inventory db that contains tables with information about 'items'.

 Microservices can be developed using different programing languages and can run on almost any platform.
 In this example we will use the microservice written in Java running in Docker container.